Treatment and rehydration solutions for diarrhoea, gastro and vomiting

 Vomiting is the expulsion of stomach contents through the mouth.
 However, since water is absorbed by the intestine (located after the stomach), this can lead to dehydration because the water does not reach the body.

-Gastro, food poisoning, migraine attack, digestive tract disease, alcohol abuse, meningitis, dizziness, motion sickness or carbon monoxide poisoning can be the cause of vomiting.
+Gastrointestinal tract infections, food poisoning, migraine attacks, digestive tract diseases, alcohol abuse, meningitis, dizziness, motion sickness or carbon monoxide poisoning can cause vomiting.

-The symptoms of dehydration are important to know how to recognize because dehydration can have serious consequences on the body.
-Among these symptoms, there are: intense thirst, a decrease in the quantity of urine, a dry mouth and tongue, dry skin, fever, headaches or dizziness.
+Symptoms of dehydration are important to recognize because dehydration can have serious consequences on the body.
+These symptoms include: intense thirst, decreased urine output, dry mouth and tongue, dry skin, fever, headaches, and dizziness.

-To have optimal hydration and avoid worsening dehydration, there are a few rules:
+To achieve optimal hydration and avoid worsening dehydration, there are a few rules:

-- Drinking about 2 liters of water a day helps prevent dehydration
+- Drinking about 2 liters of water per day helps prevent dehydration

 - Sodas and fruit juices are prohibited

-- Coffee should be avoided as it is a laxative
+- Coffee should be avoided because it is a laxative.

 - Avoid alcoholic drinks